shezzor/javascript-game-development-template/README.md

 ## ❌ What this isn't

 A framework.
-You'll still need to understand how the canvas element works.
+You'll still need to understand how the canvas element and web works.
 Which honestly can only be a good thing.
-You'll be learning the web and its features rather than someone elses interpreation of it.
+You'll be learning the browser and its features rather than someone elses interpreation of it.

 ## 🔰 Getting started